 6.4 Special precautions for storage Store in a refrigerator (2°C-8°C).
 Do not freeze.

-Store away from the freezer compartment.
+Victoza IL SPC November 2024 - notification Store away from the freezer compartment.
 Protect from light.
 After first use: Store below 30°C or store in a refrigerator (2°C-8°C).
 Do not freeze.
 Keep the cap on the pen in order to protect from light.

 6.5 Nature and contents of container Cartridge (type 1 glass) with a plunger (bromobutyl) and a laminate rubber sheet (bromobutyl/polyisoprene) contained in a pre-filled multidose disposable pen made of polyolefin and polyacetal.
 Each pen contains 3 ml solution, delivering 30 doses of 0.6 mg, 15 doses of 1.2 mg or 10 doses of 1.8 mg.
-Pack sizes of 1, 2, 3, pre-filled pens.
+Pack sizes of 1, 2 or 3 pre-filled pens.